-4.4.1 Implementation of this aspiration (LSA 1) would meet the needs of the youth football teams as well as encouraging increased participation by all adults (including the elderly), and by teams for players with a disability.
-It would also contribute to reduced traffic demands on local roads and help to reduce CO2 emissions.
-The proposed facilities would assist in meeting CWAC's stated aim of providing 'An accessible, high quality and sustainable network of playing pitches that provides opportunities for residents and visitors to play pitch sport' (CWAC, Playing Pitch Strategy Consultation, 2016).
+4.4.1 Implementation of Policy LS1 will meet the needs of the youth football teams as well as encouraging increased participation by adults, (including the elderly), by women and by teams for players with a disability.
+It will also contribute to reduced traffic demands on local roads and help to reduce CO2 emissions.
+The proposed facilities will assist in meeting CWAC's stated aim of providing 'An accessible, high quality and sustainable network of playing pitches that provides opportunities for residents and visitors to play pitch sport' (CWAC, Playing Pitch Strategy Consultation, 2016).